StrangeGirlMurph/obsidian-wikipedia-search/docs/settings.md

 ### Language

-Select the default Wikipedia (as in language of the Wikipedia) to search.
+Select the default Wiki language to search.
 See [languages.ts](https://github.com/StrangeGirlMurph/obsidian-wikipedia-search/blob/master/src/utils/languages.ts) for a list of all available languages.
 Note: Some features might not work with all languages.
 (Some APIs might not have all the necessary functionality.)

 Default: `en - English`